-This switch provides power to the three electrical outlets.
-The head outlet located on the aft wall of the head compartment is a duplex ground fault receptacle and is equipped with a cover plate.
-The cabin and helm station outlets are also duplex receptacles.
-The cabin and helm receptacles are wired in series with the head outlet and also have ground fault protection.
+These switches provide power to the three electrical outlets.
+The head outlet, located on the aft wall of the head compartment, and cockpit outlet are duplex ground fault receptacles and are equipped with cover plates.
+The cabin outlet is also a duplex ground fault receptacle.